-The Green Party are in second place to Labour in 35 seats, although in many of these constituencies they are a distant second place.
-If the Green Party repeats its already remarkable success in Bristol Central, they would still only win nine further seats, making a small dent in the overall size of Labour's majority.
-However, in other seats, the Greens could split the left vote and allow the Conservatives to win those seats.
-Almost a quarter of Labour voters might consider voting for the Green Party.
-Which other parties did Labour voters consider?
+The Green Party are in second place to Labour in 35 seats, although in many of these results are distant second places.
+If the Green Party repeats its already remarkable success in Bristol Central, they would still only win nine of these seats, which would only make a small dent in the size of Labour's majority, though in other seats the greens could split the left vote and allow the Conservative's to win those seats.
+Almost a quarter of Labour voters might consider voting for the Green Party Which other parties did Labour voters consider?